 November is essentially early winter at this elevation, with highs averaging 46 degrees during the day and lows dipping to a very chilly 20 degrees at night.
 With hiking up dunes being such sweaty work, you will need several layers because you’ll be cold to start with but you will quickly heat up!
 While most days are sunny, there is always the chance of a winter storm, so be prepared.
 This is also a good time to see elk and pronghorn in the grasslands in the early mornings and evenings as the park quietens down.
 While visitation is typically around one-seventh of what it is in summer, Thanksgiving weekend will likely see a spike, so plan ahead.

 A very important thing to remember in November is that hunting season may have started, so if you are hiking in higher portions of the mountains (hunting is not permitted in any areas near the dunes), wear bright colors and be alert.
 Be sure to check with rangers about where it’s safe to travel during the fall and winter hunting seasons.

-The famed Star Dune, which rises 750 feet from the San Luis Valley floor, is a very tough workout and will almost certainly take you longer than you think - just remember it is two steps forward and one step back when walking uphill in sand.
-Elsewhere, the park is also home to six 13ers - that’s peaks above 13,000 feet - so if you’re looking for a strenuous hike, you’ll find it here.
+The famed Star Dune, which rises 750 feet from the San Luis Valley floor, is a very tough workout and will almost certainly take you longer than you think—just remember it is two steps forward and one step back when walking uphill in sand.
+Elsewhere, the park is also home to six 13ers—that’s peaks above 13,000 feet.

 The 11-mile Sand Ramp Trail is a forested trail that travels south to north with Medano Creek on your right and the Sangre de Cristo Mountains on your right.
 After the first two miles, the trail changes to sandy soil and sometimes just sand which makes it tougher than it sounds.
 The Sand Ramp Trail also provides access to the park’s seven established backcountry sites.